TruStage Insurance Review & Complaints

 We ran a quote for a 30-year-old male for term life insurance.
 Our rate quote came back at $42.50 a month for $100,000 in coverage, which matches the rate shown in the chart for that age band.

-This is a pretty expensive quote, even considering that the coverage is a simplified issue with no medical exam.
+This is a pretty expensive quote.
+Considering that the coverage is a simplified issue with no medical exam.
 It is also important to look at the chart and see how the coverage increases in cost over time.
 By the age of 50, after 20 years of coverage, this policy will cost the same person $114.50.

 We also looked at the guaranteed acceptance life, bumping our sample age up to 45 to meet the minimum issue age.
-A policy with $10,000 in coverage came back at $50.00 a month.
+A policy with $10,000 in coverage came back at $50 a month.
+Which is not unreasonable.

-These rates are higher than what we have seen elsewhere for similar coverage, even with simplified or guaranteed issue options.
-It is also worth noting that the company does charge a tobacco use surcharge on term policies with a face value above $100,000.
+These rates are higher than what we have seen elsewhere for similar coverage.
+Even with simplified or guaranteed issue options, they are pricey.
+It is also worth noting that the company does charge a tobacco use surcharge on term policies.
+This can impact your rate substantially.

 In this table, we have included some sample rates from a few of the top insurers in the United States for you to compare to TruStage’s rates.